g-hurst/Applying-FinRL-Portfolio-Management/README.md

 Originally, I was trying to use docker, but then I realized how diffacult it was to setup a docker contatiner inside WSL that had both GPU support in addition to no conflicting dependancies with FinRL.
-Due to diffaculties, a Makefile was created to setup the repository to run.
+Due to diffaculties, a Makefile was created for setup.